rrousselGit/flutter_hooks/README.md

 A Flutter implementation of React hooks: https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889

-Hooks are a new kind of object that manages a `Widget` life-cycles.
+Hooks are a new kind of object that manage the life-cycle of a `Widget`.
 They exist for one reason: increase the code-sharing _between_ widgets by removing duplicates.

 ## Motivation